 A gap year is a year off between high school graduation and enrollment in a higher education institution.
 The gap year should be a time for you to stay engaged in learning while making a plan for your future education.

 The United States Armed Services offer multiple branches and pathways within those branches.
 Depending upon your interests and skills, you can apply to enlist directly into the service following graduation or you may opt to apply for admission to a selective military academy.
 At a selective military academy, you would complete your four-year bachelor’s degree, simultaneously earning a higher rank as an Officer as you enlist following the bachelor’s degree.
 Students interested in military careers will take the Armed Services Vocational Aptitude Battery (ASVAB) exam.
 Students who have an interest in applying to a selective military academy should speak to their school counselor specifically about course selection and the application process.

 Trade schools offer students an opportunity to focus on a specific skill that creates access to immediate employment in the workforce.
 As part of your trade program, you may be provided with on-the-job training.
 Trade programs vary in length and certification.
 Examples of trade certificates are:

 - Veterinarian Technician

-Colorado has approximately twenty four-year public and private colleges/universities in the state.
+Colorado has approximately forty, four-year public and private colleges/universities in the state.
 Ranging from small to large and rural to urban, these higher education institutions vary in their edcational offerings.
 Students who complete a set curriculum at a four-year institution will have earned a bachelor’s degree.
 Following a bachelor’s degree, students can opt to continue their education to a master’s or doctorate level by completing additional course/program requirements.